 The graceful Poppy symbolize recovery, beauty, success, luxury, peace in death, and remembrance.
 They bloom from mid-June right through to October.

 September Birth Flowers – Aster and Forget Me Nots

 The sweet Forget Me Nots symbolize true and undying love, affection, patience, daintiness, and remembrance.
 They bloom in spring all the way through summer.

 The pungent Marigolds signify peace, order, serenity, warmth, elegance, and devotion.
 These hardy plants grow non stop from early summer right through to autumn.

 November Birth Flower- Chrysanthemum

 The pretty Chrysanthemums come in many colors and may symbolize various things.
 White symbolizes honesty and loyalty.
 Red symbolizes love and deep passion.
 Violet symbolizes well wishes and yellow symbolizes sorrow or unreturned love.
 They can bloom from late summer to early winter.

 December Birth Flowers – Poinsettia, Holly & Narcissus

-The festive Poinsettia are said to be the Star of Bethlehem.
-They symbolizes good cheer, success and bring wishes of jovial celebration.
+The festive Poinsettia is said to be the Star of Bethlehem.
+They symbolize good cheer, success and bring wishes of jovial celebration.
 They bloom naturally in early winter.